 New Day for the Steer Roping

-The Steer Roping will start out the events at NBR this year.
+The Steer Roping will start out the events at NBR in 2014.
 It has been moved to Sunday, July 20th at 6:00 p.m.
 Everything else remains the same, just a change in the date.
 Expect to see the top steer roper contestants compete for the honor of being the event winner at NBR.
 Calcutta will start at 5:00 pm.

 Carnival returns to NBR in 2014!!!

 Armbands for the carnival will be available to purchase in advance at local businesses and the Chamber of Commerce.
 These armbands will be $20 and GOOD FOR ONE DAY.
 They will cost more the week of the rodeo and fair.
 For more information call 308-346-5010.

 Rodeo returns to Burwell this year much as it did in 1921 when Homer C. Stokes started the town's first-ever rodeo in 1921 with wild horse race, bronc riding and calf roping.

 The facilities at Nebraska's Big Rodeo are listed on the National Registry of Historic Places, so care is taken to try and keep the event very similar to the way it was presented in the 1920's.
 The facilities boast one of the largest outdoor rodeo areas in the world, so the rodeo committee tries to use it to it's fullest potential.

 Few rodeo shows offer action both on the track and in the arena simultaneously.
 Events like clown acts, the dinner bell derby, a mounted flag presentation and much more may be happening at the same time as regular events take place in the arena.
 Many visitors say they must return just to see what they missed the first time.